 I rewatched the series countless times, though staunchly rejecting the final third of the anime.
 It even became the first series that I bought on DVD.
 As I grew older, this fascination just faded away.
 First naturally as I got obsessed with other anime, then deliberately as I grew to realize how fucked up Light’s ideals were.
 I still think Death Note is an iconic anime for its era, but I can’t look back on it with the same personal investment in it.
 Fortunately.

-However, this also happens the other way around, such as with Squid Girl.
+However, this can also happen the other way around.
+Such as with Squid Girl.
 Sometimes you watch a show outside of your usual comfort zone and just can’t get it to click.
 As a young adult, I felt it was very important that my hobby was taken seriously.
 I watched a lot of seinen, with only a few “good” shounen anime thrown in for variety.

 When I found Squid Girl, I just plain rejected it.
 The comedy was weird and unfunny, I hated how quickly Squid Girl’s invasion was turned into a joke, and I felt a lot of the anime was just too cringeworthy.
 I even skipped past the episode with the superhero show and, subsequently, the season 1 finale when it featured a callback to it.
 I never wrote a review, but did list it with a 3.8/10 score and never carried on to season 2.

 Other shows followed a similar fate.
 For example, I dropped Panty & Stocking at episode 1 because I felt it was “not anime enough”.
 Or how about Death Parade, which I dropped 2 episodes in.
 It was too much of a downer for me at a bad point in my life, when I really needed an anime to cheer me up instead.
 Other anime I still haven’t gotten back to, such as Mononoke.
 That show was so weird right from the get-go that I didn’t even last a full episode.
 My friends tell me it’s great, and I trust them a lot more than I trust myself from 15 years ago.